tamascogustavo/chimera/README.md

 ```
 python chimera_core.py e_coli_test.faa gramneg LB LB
 ```
-You can also use a pre-buit model, overstaping the model creation, directly producing FBA predictions and Visualization.
+You can also use a pre-buit model, overstepping the model creation, directly producing FBA predictions and Visualization.
 You just need to have .xml model in your folder, with the same prefix as your faa file.
 In our example that would be __e_coli_test.xml__.

 The same command is used in this case.
 ```
 python chimera_core.py e_coli_test.faa gramneg LB LB
 ```
-Due to annotation discrepacies cytoscape compatible file may fail to be created.
-This is due to id missmatch of the provided model.
+Due to annotation discrepancies, cytoscape compatible file may fail to be created.
+This is due to id mismatch of the provided model.
 If you still want to perform the graph creation, inside psamm folder type the following code:

 ```
 psamm-model vis --method no-fpp
 ```

-### To perfom pathway annotation using KEGG as reference to the Cytoscape maps we can use:
+### To perform pathway annotation using KEGG as a reference to the Cytoscape maps we can use:

 We need the previous step to be executed before running this module.